emreordukaya/AspNetCoreMvcIdentity/README.md

 4) Setup "SendGridKeyName" paramate in "appsettings.sjon" file Go to SendGrid website (https://sendgrid.com/) and create acount then get "SendGridUser" and "SendGridKey".
 Then fill them to "appsettings.sjon" file.
+Then change "< ApiKey Name >" in Startup.cs file
 Then change "mail@domain.com" with your SendGrid acount email in EmailSender.cs file.